Turn copper silvery without using magic!

 Put a copper Cu coin and zinc Zn rod in the mold.
 The Zn that makes up the rod and Zn2+ in the solution are two different forms of the same element: Zn particles are covered by an electron blanket, while Zn2+ float freely in the solution.
 Instead of a copper coin, you can use a copper coin—just make sure to wipe it clean.

 The copper coin turns silvery right before your very eyes!

 To make the coin look even fancier, rinse it with water.
 But did you really manage to convert copper into silver?

 Please refer to local regulations when disposing of chemicals.
 Dispose of other solid waste with household garbage.
 Pour leftover solutions down the sink.
 Wash with an excess of water.

 For centuries, the chemists of the past—alchemists—strove to transform cheap and abundant metals like copper into rare and valuable silver and gold.
 But little did they know that their task was absolutely hopeless!
 With later scientific advancements, it became clear that chemistry can only rearrange atoms, not convert them into one another.
 Was the mysterious transformation you just witnessed simply an example of such a rearrangement?

-The ring is still "silver," not "gold"—can you transform it further?
+The coin is still "silver," not "gold"—can you transform it further?
 Yes!
 In fact, it's surprisingly easy!
-If you carefully heat the ring with a candle, zinc particles from the surface will “sink” into the copper atoms underneath, resulting in a surface made of a mixture of the two .
+If you carefully heat the coin with a candle, zinc particles from the surface will “sink” into the copper atoms underneath, resulting in a surface made of a mixture of the two .
 This mixture of zinc and copper is called "brass," and it looks pretty golden!